praeclarumjj3/AOT-GAN-Experiments/Readme.md

 - Training is beneficial only using the `testing pconv masks dataset`.

-- Training for longer than `1e4` iterations doesn't add much improvement to the results (also visible from the loss curves).
+- Training for longer than `1e4` iterations doesn't add much improvement to the results.

+- Training **without style loss** produces blurry results.
+Therefor, style loss is an important component for texture related synthesis of images.

 ## Acknowledgements